 Effective January 1, 2022, through December 31, 2022, Arizona’s minimum wage is $12.80 per hour.

 With the passage of Arizona’s Proposition 206, Arizona’s minimum wage laws and paid sick time requirements changed beginning in 2017.
 The following is a brief summary of the proposition’s key provisions.

 Minimum Wage Increase – Prop.
 206 increased the minimum wage in Arizona to:

 $11.00 per hour on January 1, 2019; and

 $12.00 per hour on January 1, 2020.

-After 2020, Arizona’s minimum wage will increase according to increases in the cost of living, which is how it was done up until now.
+After 2020, Arizona’s minimum wage will increase according to increases in the cost of living.

 Employers are still permitted to pay $3.00 per hour less than the minimum wage to an employee who customarily and regularly receives tips or gratuities.
-As such, most restaurant server pay must raise to $7.00 per hour beginning on January 1, 2017.
+As such, most restaurant server pay was raised to $7.00 per hour beginning on January 1, 2017, and each year accordingly.